USCMediaImpact/mip-dashboard/details.md

 |       │   └── users.blade.php
 |       ├── dashboard.blade.php
 |       ├── data
-> we splite these views by clients. need add new folder and views when add new client.
-Maybe we can add default views for normal client. try to check special view is exists otherwise used default views. this logical need add to DataController.php
+> We split these views by clients.
+To add a new client, add a new folder and views.
+One area of improvement would be to add a default view and check if a special view exists otherwise use standard view.
+This logic improvement would need be upgraded within DataController.php

 |       │   ├── SCPR
 |       │   │   ├── content.blade.php